e-briones-escalera/e-briones-escalera/README.md

 <h4>How to navigate:</h4> Each folder contains a focused audio system or technical feature.
 A READ ME with summary, features, tech notes, and video links.
 A code samples or blueprints (when applicable), and NO propietary assets (to keep this repo safe and lean).

 <h4>Tech tools I often use:</h4>
-Unreal Engine 5 (Blueprints & C++), Wwise, Fmod, Pro Tools, and Logic Pro.
+Unreal Engine 5, Wwise, Fmod, Pro Tools, and Logic Pro.

 <h2>👾Programming and Game Development</h2>